 Environmental assessment methods: There are a number of voluntary standards, which aim to reduce the environmental impact of new development.
-These include: Code for Sustainable Homes (CSH), EcoHomes (domestic), BREEAM (non-domestic), energy standards from the Association for Environment Conscious Building (AECB) and the Energy Saving Trust (EST).
+These include: BREEAM (non-domestic), energy standards from the Association for Environment Conscious Building (AECB) and the Energy Saving Trust (EST).